- Departments & Offices A-E

-Accreditation by the Commission for Accreditation of Law Enforcement Agencies
+- Accreditation by the Commission for Accreditation of Law Enforcement Agencies (CALEA)

-The center was the 1st, and currently, 1 of only 3 centers in the world to hold these 3 accreditations simultaneously.
+The center was the 1st in the world to hold these 3 accreditations simultaneously.

 The Durham Emergency Communications Center is the primary Public Safety Answering Point (PSAP) for the residents of Durham and Durham County.
 The geographic service area encompasses 296 square miles with approximately 250,000 residents.

-The DECC administrative staff support 52 operational positions comprising telecommunicators and supervisors.
+The DECC administrative staff support 64 operational positions comprised of call takers, communications officers, master communications officers, and supervisors.
 Funding is received from both the City and County of Durham.
 Administrative responsibility and day-to-day operations are coordinated through the City of Durham.